e-kwsm/MPContribs/docs/redox_thermo_csp/index.md

 modelling the **thermodynamics of perovskite solid solutions**.
 Take a solid solution like Ca<sub>0.5</sub>Sr<sub>0.5</sub>Fe<sub>0.5</sub>Mn<sub>0.5</sub>O<sub>3-δ</sub> for example.
-According to DFT data, the <b>redox enthalpy ΔH</b> of SrMnO<sub>3-δ</sub> or CaMnO<sub>3-δ</sub> is signifiantly larger than the redox enthalpies of SrFeO<sub>3-δ</sub> or CaFeO<sub>3-δ</sub>.
+According to DFT data, the <b>redox enthalpy ΔH</b> of SrMnO<sub>3-δ</sub> or CaMnO<sub>3-δ</sub> is significantly larger than the redox enthalpies of SrFeO<sub>3-δ</sub> or CaFeO<sub>3-δ</sub>.
 As the Fe<sup>4+</sup> ions in this perovskites are typically reduced more readily than the Mn<sup>4+</sup> ions, the redox enthalpy for low values of δ is typically lower than for high values of δ[^3].
 In our